 When Chris and I host parties, we truly enjoy sharing wine with our friends and associates.
 If there are four couples who all like to drink wine we can easily go through 6-8 bottles.
 As an example, check out my blog National Drink Wine Day 2012.

 There are numerous benefits of having large format bottles of wine.
-Within this blog I plan to share my feelings and why I am becoming a fan of large format bottles.
-These have also been what we’ve seeked out, while looking for great prices on recent trips to the Valley.
+Within this blog, I plan to share my feelings and why I am becoming a fan of large format bottles.
+These have also been what we’ve sought out while looking for great prices on recent trips to the Valley.

 The first thing that comes to my mind is cellaring the wine.
 The larger the bottle the longer it can age.
 If you are not sure why, I will explain.
-With a larger bottle of wine there is more surface area because of the bottle size.
-The larger bottle do not allow as much oxidation as smaller bottles.
-Oxidation of the wine happens when oxygen touches the surface of wine.
+With a larger bottle of wine, there is more surface area because of the bottle size.
+The larger bottle does not allow as much oxidation as smaller bottles.
+Oxidation of the wine happens when oxygen touches the surface of the wine.

 There are reasons that your wine may age faster; improper cellaring is one reason and I’ll focus on that in a future blog.

 A huge consideration and reason we like larger format wines is the price.
 Now beware and understand the actual costs for the average price of wines as there are times some wineries may charge more.
 It is my understanding that the price of the bottle is 2 times more than of a 750ml.
 I am not sure I buy their analogy but “whatever”.
 When I am at a winery I always ask for the library/cellar list.
 If you get to know the hospitality folks, they get to know you and appreciate your purchasing habits and budget.
 Often you can pick up some real good buys on older vintages.
 Chris and I have found some significant savings and taken home some real gems at Cosentino winery.
 I have also found a couple larger formats including a three liters (3L) of Joseph Phelps Cabernet Sauvignon and a (3L) of Chabot at Beringer; all at a decent price.